Bob Fioretti

-Robert William Fioretti (born March 8, 1953) is an American attorney and politician who served as an alderman in the Chicago City Council for the 2nd Ward, which included portions of Bronzeville, East Garfield Park, Illinois Medical District, Little Italy, Loop, Near West Side, Prairie District, South Loop, University Village, Westhaven, and West Loop.
-Bob first ran for office because of inequities and disinvestments he saw throughout the City of Chicago and communities of the 2nd Ward.
-He first won election as alderman in 2007 and was re-elected in 2011.
-He also served as 2nd Ward Democratic Committeeman for two terms, which is a position in the Cook County Democratic Party.
+Robert William Fioretti (born March 8, 1953) is an American attorney and politician who served as an alderman in the Chicago City Council for the 2nd ward, which included portions of Bronzeville, East Garfield Park, Illinois Medical District, Little Italy, Loop, Near West Side, Prairie District, South Loop, University Village, Westhaven, and West Loop.
+Fioretti first won election as alderman in 2007 and was re-elected in 2011.
+He also served as 2nd ward Democratic Committeeman for two terms, which is a position in the Cook County Democratic Party.

 When ward boundaries were re-drawn after the 2010 Census, the original area in the 2nd ward was divided into several wards, and Fioretti did not run for re-election.

-Since leaving City Council, Fioretti has run for several other elected offices.
+Since leaving City Council, Fioretti has unsuccessfully run for several other elected offices.

 Background/education

 Fioretti was born and raised in Chicago's Pullman and Roseland neighborhoods.
 He is the son of a Polish-American mother and an Italian immigrant father who moved to Chicago and worked for the Pullman train car company.
 Fioretti attended St. Anthony's Grammar School and Mendel High School on the South Side of Chicago.
 He received a Pullman Foundation scholarship to attend the University of Illinois, where he studied political science and served as student body president.

 Fioretti earned his J.D. degree from Northern Illinois University College of Law, where he remains a member of the adjunct faculty.
 He serves on the Law School Alumni Council and the NIU Board of Visitors.
 He previously served as president of the NIU National Alumni Association from 2000 to 2004.
 During his tenure as president, Fioretti oversaw the establishment of a Chicago alumni office, the formation of a quarterly alumni magazine, and the creation of the Barsema Alumni Center on campus, created the law student travel overseas program, and helped establish a scholarship endowment program.
 Fioretti also served as president of the NIU College of Law Alumni Council.
-He has spoken at graduation lauding NIU as an incredible asset to the state of Illinois education and empowering students to become successful professionals in many fields of endeavor.
-He regularly mentors law school students and underwrites the annual Helene and Edward Fioretti Memorial Scholarship in Ethics in honor of his parents.